 - Note: Only one FL course may count towards the Film Studies minor

-Students may declare their intention to complete the Film Studies minor by consulting with Dr. Marsha Gordon as listed below.
+Students may declare their intention to complete the Film Studies minor by consulting with Dr. Andrew Johnston as listed below.

-Dr. Marsha Gordon will certify the minor prior to graduation.
+Dr. Andrew Johnston will certify the minor prior to graduation.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Paperwork for certification should be completed no later than during the registration period for the student’s final semester at NC State.